SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_IP-4C.md

 # 2WCOM IP-4C

-This is an SNMP driver that is used to monitor and configure the **2WCOM IP-4C** audio-over-IP codec equipment.
+This is an SNMP connector that is used to monitor and configure the **2WCOM IP-4C** audio-over-IP codec equipment.

 ## About